ycrc/ycrc.github.io/docs/data/ycga-data.md

 # YCGA Data

-Data associated with YCGA projects and sequencers are located on the YCGA storage system, accessible at `/gpfs/ycga/sequencers` on [Ruddle](/clusters/ruddle) and, coming soon, on [McCleary](/clusters/farnam-decommission).
+Data associated with YCGA projects and sequencers are located on the YCGA storage system, accessible at `/gpfs/ycga/sequencers` on [Ruddle](/clusters/ruddle) and on [McCleary](/clusters/mccleary).

 ## YCGA Data Retention Policy